Three Dems skip GTC special meeting

-TRAVERSE CITY — The three Democrats on the Grand Traverse County board, as well as the board chair, did not show up for a special meeting held Wednesday.
+TRAVERSE CITY — The three Democrats on the Grand Traverse County board, as well as the board chairman, did not show up for a special meeting Wednesday.

-"I don't believe this was a proper meeting and I don't want to condone it by participating," said Commissioner T.J.
-Andrews.
+“I don’t believe this was a proper meeting and I don’t want to condone it by participating,” said Commissioner T.J.
+Andrews, who, along with Commissioners Lauren Flynn and Ashlea Walter, did not attend.

-Andrews, an attorney, said the meeting was not properly noticed as the notice came from an administrative assistant and not the county clerk, and commissioners were not given 10 days notice as required by state law.
+Andrews, an attorney, said the meeting was not properly noticed since the notice came from an administrative assistant and not the county clerk, and commissioners were not given 10 days’ notice, as required by state law.

 According to MCL 46.10, a written request addressed to the county clerk must come from one-third of the members of the board, after which “ ... the clerk shall give notice to each of the commissioners ... at least 10 days before the time of the meeting.”